tymbaca/tymbaca/README.md

-### Yo
+### Hello
-I am a software developer.
-Interested in backend and system development.
+I am a software engineer.
+Interested in backend and system (utility) development.
 Love simplisity.
 Hate unnecessary complexity and absolute DRY.

+I love good toolings and tiramisu.
 <!--
 **tymbaca/tymbaca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.